reactjs/react-modal/docs/README.md

 ## General Usage {#usage}

+The only required prop for the modal object is `isOpen`, which indicates whether the modal should be displayed.
 The following is an example of using react-modal specifying all the possible props and options:

 ```js
 import ReactModal from 'react-modal';